IBM/operator-sample-go/documentation/SetupDeploymentViaOLM.md

 $ kubectl get all -n olm
 ```

-Build and push the Bundle Image:
+Build and push the bundle image:

 ```
 $ make generate manifests